BugFree-Samia/my-assignment-7/README.md

+## Created a README file to answer the following questions -

 ### What is JSX, and why is it used?

 JSX stands for JavaScript XML.
 It is a syntax extension that allows you to write HTML-like code inside JavaScript, which is used in React to describe the UI structure.

-JSX makes the code more readable and easier to write.
-Under the hood, JSX is transformed into regular JavaScript using tools like Babel.
-This allows developers to build UI components with a syntax that looks like HTML but has the full power of JavaScript.
+**It is used because-**

+-Makes code more readable and expressive.

+-Allows developers to write UI components in a familiar HTML-like syntax.

+-JSX is transpiled to regular JavaScript using tools like Babel before it runs in the browser.

 ---